 Our Values: We are committed to creating and maintaining a community that respects and values diverse life experiences and cultures.
-Everyone, deserves respect and acceptance without bias.
+Everyone deserves respect and acceptance without bias.
 We engage the perspectives and voices of our community and ensure they are reflected in our events and activities.

-Our Goals: To foster community participation by providing a facility for arts, education, recreation, celebration and locally based human services in order to increase opportunities for personal and collective growth in our community.
+Our Goals: To foster community participation by providing a facility for arts, education, recreation, celebration and locally based human services to increase opportunities for personal and collective growth in our community.
 In addition to promoting community enrichment through intercultural events while developing community partnerships and sustainability of our programs as well as increase our volunteer and board engagement to achieve our financial goals and future aims as outlined in our strategic plan.

 1603 N Belt